zdelrosario/zdelrosario-ds-2020-03/notebooks/diamonds.md

 ![](diamonds_files/figure-gfm/vis1-1.png)<!-- -->

-Note that this is *not* conclusive by itself; other variables could account (conceivable) co-vary with carat and equally-explain the price.
+Note that this is *not* conclusive by itself; other variables could (conceivably) co-vary with carat and equally-explain the price.
 The regression analysis below controls for other variables.

 # Focus on pricing discontinuities